aminya/package-switch/README.md

 When you now deactivate this package (e.g. by closing Atom) the configuration in "Save Data" will be loaded and when you start Atom these packages will be disabled.

 ## Debugging
-Bundles are stored in `~/.atom/package-switch.bundles` or your OS-equivalent.
+Global bundles are stored in `~/.atom/package-switch.bundles` or your OS-equivalent.
 Include this file in bug reports if you think the bug is in this file.
+Local configuration files can be opened as a text editor by right-clicking the file in tree-view and clicking on `Open as Text`.

 ## Roadmap
 * Bug fixes, etc.